tutorialhorizon/react-tagged-input/README.md

 ---

-##Usage
+### Usage

+To make give this component a proper look and feel, you will want to include the [these styles](https://github.com/tutorialhorizon/react-tagged-input/blob/master/examples/index.css) and namespace them appropriately using the `classes` property as shown below to customize them as per your liking.

-Space and comma act as the default delimiters.
+Space and comma act as the default delimiters for when the user types.

 ```js
 var React = require('react'),